aspose-total-cloud/Aspose.Total-Products/total/en/cpp/conversion/potm-to-xlsm/_index.md

----title: Convert PowerPoint to XLSM, POTM to XLSM FREE Converter or CPP SDKdescription: Free Conversion of POTM to XLSM by using CPP Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+---title: Convert PowerPoint to XLSM, POTM to XLSM FREE Converter or C++ SDKdescription: Free Conversion of POTM to XLSM by using C++ Cloud APIs & SDKs.
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---